 Pros

-- Completely free; no limits
+- It’s completely free; no limits

 Cons

-- Lacks downloadable salary compensation reports
+- It lacks downloadable salary compensation reports

 Overview